 But those days are gone now.
 SEO keyword research is dead, or at least on its last legs.

 For established bloggers like me, premium services such as Ahrefs, Semrush, and Screaming Frog have been must-have SEO analysis tools for link building and keyword suggestions.

 But I am starting to change my mind.
 Do I really need all these expensive tools now?

 Search engines like Google and Bing are getting smarter and smarter.

-As an example, I published one article recently and tried to get it to rank for my chosen keyword phrase.
+For example, I published one article and tried to get it to rank for my chosen keyword phrase.